Search

 Under the DDSA 2020 there is still only one ground which you can rely on to get a divorce - that the marriage has irretrievably broken down.
 However, the requirement to prove this ground using one of five facts has been removed.

 Under the old system the applicant had to satisfy one of the five facts which included adultery, unreasonable behaviour, two years’ separation, desertion or five years’ separation.
-However the DDSA 2020 has replaced relying on one of five facts with a requirement to provide a ‘statement of irretrievable breakdown’, which the court must as conclusive evidence that the marriage has irretrievably broken down and no evidence will be required for this beyond a statement.
+However the DDSA 2020 has replaced relying on one of five facts with a requirement to provide a ‘statement of irretrievable breakdown’, which the court must use as conclusive evidence that the marriage has irretrievably broken down and no evidence will be required for this beyond a statement.

 Narrowed grounds for disputing an application for divorce